top of page

 Search

-Buildings are responsible for almost 40% of global carbon dioxide emissions in the U.S. Thus, some companies and organizations are investing in green buildings to differentiate themselves and lower operating costs.
-Installing an on-site solar system is an excellent way to show a commitment to clean energy while earning points toward LEED certification.
+Buildings account for nearly 40% of global carbon dioxide emissions in the U.S., driving companies and organizations to invest in green buildings to reduce costs and stand out in the market.
+Installing an on-site solar system is a powerful way to demonstrate a commitment to clean energy while earning points toward LEED solar certification.

-There are now more than 100,000 LEED-certified projects in over 180 countries and on every continent except for Antarctica.
-Some of the projects include over 250 airports, 680,000 residential units, and several of the tallest buildings in the world.
-Iconic LEED projects include the Willis Tower in Chicago (LEED Gold), TAIPEI 101 in Taipei, Taiwan (LEED Platinum), the Empire State Building in New York City (LEED Gold), and Shanghai Tower in Shanghai, China (LEED Platinum).
+As of 2024, there are over 105,000 LEED-certified projects across more than 180 countries, spanning every continent except Antarctica.
+These include more than 250 airports, 680,000 residential units, and several of the world’s tallest buildings.
+Iconic LEED solar projects include the Willis Tower in Chicago (LEED Gold), TAIPEI 101 in Taiwan (LEED Platinum), the Empire State Building in New York (LEED Gold), and Shanghai Tower in China (LEED Platinum).

-LEED (Leadership in Energy and Environmental Design) is the most common green building certification program in the world, developed by the U.S. Green Building Council (USGBC).
-This green building certification is available for almost all types of buildings and offers a framework for resource-efficient, healthy buildings that have lower operating costs and better indoor environmental quality.
+LEED (Leadership in Energy and Environmental Design) is the world's most widely used green building certification program, developed by the U.S. Green Building Council (USGBC).
+This certification is available for almost all building types and offers a framework for resource-efficient, healthy buildings with lower operating costs and improved indoor environmental quality.

 The five main categories for LEED project types are: